alexanderhay2020/499_pneumatic/README.md

 The solenoid operates at 120V and needed its own circuit.
 To control that circuit I used a relay module.
 This allows the PIC to control the 120V solenoid while still operating at 3.3V.
 Powered by its own 5V source, a command signal is sent to the relay module from the PIC.
 Energizing the solenoid to close the 120V circuit draws a lot of current, so the relay module should have it's own power supply.

+### Version Control

+As development continued it became increasingly important to track changes.
+Each peripheral had its own dedicated branch.
+Being the sole developer made development rather linear, but it provided a good opportunity to flex some git knowledge and pick up new tricks, like `git stash` and `git stash pop`.
+Working peripherals were then merged into the main branch.
+This project also demonstrated how important version control is for CAD!
+It was easy to take for granted how convenient git made working on the firmware.
+Moving forward, I'd like to utilize a revision system for the associated CAD designs.

 ## Future work

 During development I made it a priority that the device was MRI-compatible, which influenced many of the design considerations and challenges.
 The decision to use a pneumatic system made it so there is no interference from the apparatus during the MR imaging process.
 However, air is a compressible fluid which makes it difficult to control.
 A hydraulic system was considered to address that but was never implemented due to concerns about leakage.